BCG-X-Official/sklearndf/sphinx/source/contribution_guide.rst

 - viewcode to include source code in the documentation, and links to the source code from the objects documentation

-To update the Sphinx documentation, run make html from within /sphinx.
-By default this will only compile files that have been modified since the last compilation.
-To force compilation of the full documentation run make clean first.
+To update the Sphinx documentation, run ``python make.py html`` from within ``/sphinx``.
+By default this will compile the full documentation.
 **TODO**: To publish the documentation - finish this section